rmtsoa/ont_tutorial_pinfish/Static/TutorialPostamble.md

-# Customize the tutorial and explore your own data
+# Customise the tutorial and explore your own data

 Final thoughts; behind this **`Rmarkdown`** file is a modest amount of **`R code`** - please explore the **`Rmarkdown`** template; modify it, and run with your own samples.